BELWARE-GmbH/Documentation-Website-MD/content/en-us/connectornav/base/docimport_module.md

 #### Moving the documents

 Navigate to the path you entered in the **Connector NAV Configuration and Setup** documentation under the **Connector NAV Setup, E-Mail tab** menu item in the **Document Inbox Directory** field.
 In the example, this is called com_docImport.
-You can store any documents in this folder
+You can store any documents in this folder.

 ![](/images/connectornav/base/docimport_ordnerstruktur.png)<center>_folder structure com_docimport_</center>